-COURSE-V: SCIENCE OF SERICULTURE
+SERBT - 1.5: SCIENCE OF SERICULTURE

-- 1. Know the insect and non-insect fauna producing silk. - 2.
+- 1. Understand the insect and non-insect fauna producing silk. - 2.
 Acquire knowledge on organization of sericulture industry in India. - 3.
-Gain knowledge on cultivation of mulberry and production of cocoons.
+Obtain knowledge on cultivation of mulberry and production of cocoons.

-- 1. Presentation through black board, power point, display of photos, charts, etc. - 2.
-Tutorial or interactive session either with individual or a small group of students. - 3.
+- 1. Presentation through power point slides, display of charts, photos, etc. - 2.
+Group discussion and one-to-one interaction. - 3.
 Demonstration of mulberry and silkworm materials.